HewlettPackard/oneview-sdk-ruby/README.md

 [![Gem Version](https://badge.fury.io/rb/oneview-sdk-ruby.svg)](https://badge.fury.io/rb/oneview-sdk-ruby)

-The OneView SDK provides a Ruby library to easily interract with HPE OneView API.
+The OneView SDK provides a Ruby library to easily interact with HPE OneView API.
 The Ruby SDK enables developers to easily build integration and scalable solutions with HPE OneView.

 ## Installation
 - Require the gem in your Gemfile: